 A lot of the time we sit back and read about Dutch ingenuity with awe.
 But no nation is perfect, especially when you have to contend with sinking land.

-In 2002, construction started on Amsterdam Zuid-Noord metro line.
+In 2002, construction started on the Amsterdam Zuid-Noord metro line.
 15 years later it was completed but it quickly became evident that Amsterdam’s precarious historical underground was a less than stable foundation for the new metro line.
 The result?
 Houses built above it literally began to fall into the earth.